DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 It is during this phase that the sample is processed, tested, and prepared for cryopreservation.

 The future quality of the cells, and thus their actual clinical usability, depends precisely on this KEY phase.
 SSCB is the only Swiss company that guarantees processing and storage are done in Switzerland in compliance with FACT-NetCord standards and authorized by Swissmedic, unlike our main competitors who process the sample abroad.
+For a comparison between SSCB and the competitors/distributors of foreign companies, see the comparison table available on this page.

 the guidelines